Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

 To evaluate the performance of the proposed relaxations, we generate a large and diverse set of synthetic QCQP instances.
+We generate two types of synthetic datasets denoted by \emph{Synthetic} and \emph{Synthetic$^\prime$}.
+The \emph{Synthetic} is designed to be broader, while \emph{Synthetic$^\prime$} is still diverse but designed to reflect the structural properties of the MINLPLib benchmark better.
+The reason for this choice is discussed in Section~\ref{subsec:MINLPLib}.

-The data generation procedure, given in Algorithm~\ref{alg:generator}, is designed to ensure \emph{diversity}, by covering dense, sparse, convex, and non-convex structures, and \emph{reproducibility}, by fixing all random seeds.
+We first describe the generation of the \emph{Synthetic} dataset.
+The data generation procedure, given in Algorithm~\ref{alg:generator_synth}, is designed to ensure \emph{diversity}, by covering dense, sparse, convex, and non-convex structures, and \emph{reproducibility}, by fixing all random seeds.
 Each instance $\iota=1,\dots,N$ is specified by data $( \{A^\iota_k\}_{k=0}^m,\{b^\iota_k\}_{k=0}^m,\{c^\iota_k\}_{k=0}^m,l^\iota,u^\iota)$ in the QCQP standard form.
-In particular, matrices $A^\iota_k$ are sampled with various spectral properties and sparsity patterns from the following families: \begin{itemize} \item \textbf{Diagonal} with controlled or random eigenvalues \item \textbf{Random symmetric} with a prescribed number of negative eigenvalues \item \textbf{Positive definite} \item \textbf{Rank-one} (convex or concave) \item \textbf{Zero-diagonal} (bilinear-like) \item \textbf{Graph-based sparse structures}: bipartite, tree, planar, or chordal \end{itemize} Using Algorithm~\ref{alg:generator}, we generate instances by selecting matrices $A^\iota_k$ according to one of three regimes: (i) for $\iota \leq N/4$, all matrices are from the same family; (ii) for $N/4 < \iota \leq N/2$, at least one convex quadratic constraint is enforced and artificial bounds are derived from it; (iii) for the remaining half, matrices are drawn independently from random families.
+The generation procedure is designed by three binary decisions: (i) whether explicit variable bounds are present, (ii) whether all quadratic matrices are drawn from a single family or from multiple families, and (iii) whether the quadratic forms are bilinear or general quadratic.
+These three binary choices yield $2^3=8$ possible outcomes.
+In particular, matrices $A^\iota_k$ are sampled with various spectral properties and sparsity patterns from the following families: \begin{itemize} \item \textbf{Diagonal} with controlled or random eigenvalues \item \textbf{Random symmetric} with a prescribed number of negative eigenvalues \item \textbf{Positive definite} \item \textbf{Rank-one} (convex or concave) \item \textbf{Zero-diagonal} (bilinear-like) \item \textbf{Graph-based sparse structures}: bipartite, tree, planar, or chordal \end{itemize} When bilinear structure is selected, the generated matrices are restricted to have zero diagonals.
+The eight possible outcomes are summarized in Table~\ref{tab:synthetic_outcomes}.

+Observe that $75\%$ of the instances have explicit box bounds, while $25\%$ rely on artificially derived bounds.
+This choice places greater emphasis on bounded instances, while still preserving a significant subset of instances without explicit bounds.
+Since LP-based relaxations require variable bounds, bounded instances provide a more direct comparison setting, whereas the remaining instances allow us to also test the artificial-bound construction.
+Also, bilinear cases have slightly more weight than general quadratic ones, since they are both relevant for distinguishing the strength of LP and SDP based relaxations.
+Finally, both single-family and mixed-family regimes are included so that the dataset contains both more homogeneous and more heterogeneous quadratic structures.
+The overall generation procedure is summarized in Algorithm~\ref{alg:generator_synth}.